armadail/Microbit-Windows-Minecraft/README.md

 - You will need to re-configure the microbit
 - Your character should move based on the way you tilt the microbit

 Now you're ready to start coding with minecraft and a microbit.
-Some projects are available at: http://warksjammy.blogspot.com/2017/07/bitio-blogs-in-one-place.html?view=timeslide%20114
+Some sample projects are available at: http://warksjammy.blogspot.com/2017/07/bitio-blogs-in-one-place.html?view=timeslide%20114